Spironolactone: Breast changes

-Spironolactone frequently causes breast pain and breast enlargement in women.
+Spironolactone can cause breast pain and enlargement in women.
 This is "probably because of estrogenic effects on target tissue."
 At low doses, breast tenderness has been reported in only 5% of women, but at high doses, it has been reported in up to 40% of women.
 Breast enlargement and tenderness may occur in 26% of women at high doses.
 Some women regard spironolactone-induced breast enlargement as a positive effect.

 Spironolactone also commonly and dose-dependently produces gynecomastia (breast development) as a side effect in men.
 At low doses, the rate is only 5 to 10%, but at high doses, up to or exceeding 50% of men may develop gynecomastia.
 In the RALES, 9.1% of men taking 25 mg/day spironolactone developed gynecomastia, compared to 1.3% of controls.
 Conversely, in studies of healthy men given high-dose spironolactone, gynecomastia occurred in 3 of 10 (30%) at 100 mg/day, in 5 of 8 (62.5%) at 200 mg/day, and in 6 of 9 (66.7%) at 400 mg/day, relative to none of 12 controls.
 The severity of gynecomastia with spironolactone varies considerably, but is usually mild.
-As with breast enlargement caused by spironolactone in women, gynecomastia due to spironolactone in men is often although inconsistently accompanied by breast tenderness.
+As with breast enlargement caused by spironolactone in women, gynecomastia due to spironolactone in men is often, although inconsistently, accompanied by breast tenderness.
 In the RALES, only 1.7% of men developed breast pain, relative to 0.1% of controls.

 The time to onset of spironolactone-induced gynecomastia has been found to be 27 ± 20 months at low doses and 9 ± 12 months at high doses.
 Gynecomastia induced by spironolactone usually regresses after a few weeks following discontinuation of the medication.
 However, after a sufficient duration of gynecomastia being present (e.g., one year), hyalinization and fibrosis of the tissue occurs and drug-induced gynecomastia may become irreversible.